rbradwell/genertic_algorithm/README.md

 clean separation of HTML and JavaScript

 display a timer that increases by 1 each frame until the end of game

+**change 3**

+when game ends reset the game and use reset the score, timer to zero.
+The highest value of the timer is shown on the screen.
+When the game ends the highest timer is updated if required.

+The score is added to the final timer at the end of the game.